Lakshmi-Chakradhar-Vijayarao/rl-retriever/README.md

 Policy Update
 ```

-The system is intentionally modular, making each component easy to inspect, reason about, and extend.
+The system is intentionally modular so each component can be inspected, modified, or replaced independently.

 ---